/ For renderers & plasterers · 9-minute read

 They should be portfolios.

-A typical rendering site lists three services, a contact form, and a Facebook link.
+A typical rendering site has three services, a contact form, and a Facebook link.
 That worked when homeowners called the only renderer they knew.
-Today they're collecting 3–5 quotes on a phone in 90 seconds — comparing finish, photos, reviews, response speed — and Google is sending them whoever looks like the best fit.
+Today they're collecting 3 to 5 quotes on a phone in 90 seconds, comparing finish, photos, reviews, and response speed all at once.
+Google is sending them whoever looks like the best fit.
 Here's where most sites lose them.

 The average renderer / plasterer website